soup1e/commerce/README.md

 ## Tuesday, July 25th

 - 1:00 Finally got database connected to auth, Tried Auth0, NextAuth Worked, Tried SupaBase but it was deprecated, Then I used prisma to connect to Neon.
+- 2:45 User session is logged in db and displays correct nav info

 ## Layouts